mantidproject/mantid/docs/source/release/v6.6.0/diffraction.rst

 - Corrected the tabbing order between widgets on the :ref:`Engineering Diffraction interface<Engineering_Diffraction-ref>`.
 - Add a scrollbar to the ``GSASII`` tab, on the :ref:`Engineering Diffraction interface<Engineering_Diffraction-ref>`, to allow a smaller interface height, similar to the ``Fitting`` tab.
 - A check has been added to ensure there are enough data points before attempting to fit a diffraction peak in :ref:`FitPeaks <algm-FitPeaks>`.
-- The :ref:`SaveVulcanGSS <algm-SaveVulcanGSS>` algorithm has marked as deprecated as of 2022-11-30.
+- The :ref:`SaveVulcanGSS <algm-SaveVulcanGSS>` algorithm has been marked as deprecated as of 2022-11-30.

 Single Crystal Diffraction